-Henrietta Lyman and Bessie Lyman resumed living at 351 Beacon during the 1891-1892 winter season, but during the 1892-1893 winter season, they lived elsewhere and it was the home of Anna Smith (Miller) Bigelow, the widow of Massachusetts Chief Justice George Tyler Bigelow.
-Mrs. Bigelow had moved by the next season, and by the 1894-1895 season was living at 234 Beacon.
+Henrietta Lyman and Bessie Lyman resumed living at 351 Beacon during the 1891-1892 winter season, but during the 1892-1893 winter season, they were traveling in Europe and it was the home of Anna Smith (Miller) Bigelow, the widow of Massachusetts Chief Justice George Tyler Bigelow.
+She had lived at 341 Beacon during the 1889-1890 season.
+She had moved from 351 Beacon by the next season, and by the 1894-1895 season was living at 234 Beacon.

 Henrietta Lyman and Bessie Lyman were living at 351 Beacon again during the 1893-1894 winter season, but moved soon thereafter to the Hotel Brunswick.